-- a. definition the recipient is in the United States Armed Forces Reserves and is called on active duty status or is performing emergency state service with the National Guard; - b. certification requirements.
-The recipient must submit: - i. a completed deferment request form and the length of duty (beginning and ending dates); and - ii. a written certification from the commanding officer or regional supervisor including the dates and location of active duty; or - iii. a certified copy of the military orders; - c. maximum length of deferment-up to the length of the required active-duty service period; - 7. recipient is engaging in a full-time course of study at an institution of higher education at the baccalaureate level or higher; or
+a. definition. the recipient is in the United States Armed Forces Reserves and is called on active duty status or is performing emergency state service with the National Guard;

+i. a completed deferment request form and the length of duty (beginning and ending dates); and ii. a written certification from the commanding officer or regional supervisor including the dates and location of active duty; or iii. a certified copy of the military orders;

+c. maximum length of deferment-up to the length of the required active-duty service period;